 Courses offered through these sites will give you the tools you need to go off and tinker on your own.
 They're great starting points for those looking for a new hobby or passion project, or those considering a career change.

-- General Assembly: General Assembly has more than a dozen physical campuses, but students can also take online classes taught by certified experts.
+- General Assembly: General Assembly has more than 30 physical campuses, but students can also take online classes taught by certified experts.
 General Assembly's specialties include technology, data, design, and business.

-- Lynda: Acquired by LinkedIn in 2015, Lynda features over 13,000 courses in digital marketing, graphic design, IT security, and much more.
+- LinkedIn Learning: Formerly known as Lynda before it was acquired by LinkedIn in 2015, features over 10,000 courses in digital marketing, graphic design, IT security, and much more.
 Instead of paying for individual courses, users pay for a membership and then pick as many courses as they'd like.

 - SitePoint: This site is best for web developers looking to expand their skillset.
 Users pay a monthly membership fee to access video tutorials, online books, courses, and community discussions.

-- Skillcrush: Learn coding skills from Skillcrush's immersive three-month courses.
+- Skillcrush: Learn coding skills from Skillcrush's immersive courses to be done at the user's own pace.
 Each course focuses on the skills needed for a specific career, like front end developer or freelance WordPress developer.

 - Treehouse: This is another site that emphasizes coding.
 It offers over 300 courses and a supportive online community of thousands of students.
 Coursework includes multiple projects that help develop real-world skills.

 - Udacity: Earn a nanodegree in almost any tech field with Udacity.
 Courses range from web development to self-driving cars and artificial intelligence.
 The site also offers a master's degree program in Computer Science through its partnership with Georgia Tech.